Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

-- Handle undefined cost before game mode is selected
+- Ability to clear commanders and upgrade cards
 - Put initiative card selection in dialog
-- Handle crash when shipselector is closed without selection
-- Ability to clear commanders and upgrade cards

 - Handle initiative card modifiers for admirals (see todo in data/admirals)
 - Floation top selections / scroll container for ships and initiative cards